JuliaML/MLLabelUtils.jl/docs/api/labelencoding.rst

    It belongs to the family of binary vector-based encodings, and as such represents the targets as a vector that is using only two distinct values for its elements.
-That mean that it is per defintiona always binary and as such the number of labels can be inferred at compile time.
+That implies that it is per defintion always binary and as such the number of labels can be inferred at compile time.

    .. code-block:: jlcon